-Recently starting my junior year at Shenendehowa High School in Clifton Park, NY, I challenge myself academically by taking accelerated courses in preparation for my college studies.
-As the school year progresses, I am eager to begin my second year of varsity softball.
+Recently, I started my senior year at Shenendehowa High School in Clifton Park, NY, I challenge myself academically by taking accelerated courses in preparation for my college studies.
+As the school year progresses, I am eager to begin my fourth year of varsity softball.
 In my sophomore year, I was a starting varsity pitcher who not only made the Suburban Council second all-star team, but also the Times Union all-star team for large schools.
-In the time leading up to my impending junior season, I continue to train and play softball with my travel team, Capital District Fusion.
+Unfortunately, our 2020 did not occur due to the pandemic.
+In the time leading up to my impending senior season, I continue to train and play softball with my travel team, Capital District Fusion.

 When I am not playing softball, I enjoy volunteering at various local organizations, including Hi-5 Sports and the Northeast Regional Food Pantry.
 Hi-5 Sports is an organization that allows me to help kids with special needs participate in a variety of sports.
 I also enjoy helping out at the Northeast Regional Food Pantry to provide food for those who may be struggling with getting the food necessary to stay healthy.